-In the late 1960s, Good Shepherd Ministries began out of a commitment by First Baptist Church of Oklahoma City (FBC) to meet the physical and spiritual needs of the inner city.
-From the beginning, Good Shepherd programs included a small food pantry, clothes closet, and special Bible study.
+In the late 1960’s, Good Shepherd Ministries began out of a commitment by First Baptist Church of Oklahoma City (FBCOKC) to meet the physical and spiritual needs of the inner city.
+From the beginning, Good Shepherd programs included a small food pantry, clothes closet, and Bible study.

-In 1977, Good Shepherd expanded its ministries when two OU medical students and FBC Pastor Tom Mitscher witnessed first-hand the medical needs of Oklahoma City’s downtown residents.
+In April 1977, Good Shepherd expanded its ministries into medical care when two OU medical students and FBCOKC minister Tom Mitscher witnessed first-hand the medical needs of Oklahoma City’s downtown residents.
 These three, joined by a doctor and nurse, established a makeshift clinic at Chuck and Chris’s Bar in downtown Oklahoma City.
 They began with only a few supplies and a lot of prayers!

 The clinic ran as a two night a week operation until 2012, solely through the efforts of volunteer licensed medical professionals, students, and community members.
 The two physicians, Fred Loper and Stan Corley, who began volunteering at the clinic in 1977 as medical students, continued volunteering at Good Shepherd throughout the years.
 Dr. Loper was then hired in 2012 to be the clinic’s first full-time Medical Director, the clinic’s first paid staff person.

-The visions and dreams for the future continue to stay large for Good Shepherd with plans to open a physical therapy clinic, along with a student ran audiology clinic in 2015.
+The visions and dreams for the future continue to stay large for Good Shepherd as we seek to fulfill our mission.
 Join us as we strive to provide quality, Christian care for the uninsured and underserved of Oklahoma City.

 “I have tried to get insurance.
 I’m employed but can’t get insurance through my employer because I work part-time.
 I make $16 a month too much to qualify for SoonerCare.
-Dr. Loper and the Good Shepherd Clinic are a God-send.
+Good Shepherd Clinic is a God-send.
 Without them, I don’t think I would be alive.”

 — Good Shepherd Clinic Patient